bhisaac/5eFP/5eFP-SRD.md

 >>>
 >>> The Circle of the Sun and Moon is made up of mystics who meditate and commune with the cosmic astral plane, using radiance and starlight to strengthen allies while hindering foes.
 These druids meet within sacred standing stones to observe and reflect upon the position and motion of celestial bodies in the sky.
 The wisest members of the circle advise rulers of communities that follow the Old Faith, and are sometimes consulted by those of different faiths.
 As a member of this circle, your magic is influenced by the heavens and the astral plane.
 >>>
 >>> **_Astral Form._** You have 2 + LEVEL MAX wounds while in astral form.
-You may use Wild Shape as a bonus action when shapeshifting into astral form.
+You may use Wild Shape without discarding your action when shapeshifting into astral form.
 When you choose this form, you do not assume the shape of a beast.
 You become translucent, taking on an indigo tint filled with points of moving lights.
 You gain the following features while in astral form.
 >>> - Your equipment does not merge into your astral form.
 >>> - You may cast spells, speak, and take normal actions while in astral form.
 >>> - **_Lunar Attunement._** Whenever you cast a spell that has no visible effect such as _cure wounds_, you discard solar attunement and gain lunar attunement.
 If you already have lunar attunement, discard it and activate _starfall_.